Many garden tips are anecdotal, not science-based. Stay curious but lean on tested knowledge when you’re aiming for reliable results.

 ‘My friend adds Epsom salt to her watering can and her vegetables are huge.’

-So what’s the problem?
-Why isn’t this evidence?
+So what’s the issue?
+Why isn’t this considered solid evidence?

-The variables are all the possible factors at play contributing to the plant’s success.
+It all comes down to variables—all the possible factors that could have contributed to the plant’s success.

-To dig further, let’s look at some of those variables to see why they matter.
+To explore this further, let’s take a closer look at those variables—and why they matter.

 Don’t Forget the Fundamentals

-For the sake of argument, we’ll assume the plants did thrive.
+For the sake of discussion, let’s assume the plant did thrive.
+We’re not doubting that success—just questioning what caused it.

 - Light